DavSanchez/gib/README.md

 ```
 ## Pending changes
 - [ ] Additional means of installation (`brew` for macOS, `scoop` or `choco` for Windows, etc.)
+- [ ] Good manpages, completion and documentation.
 - [ ] Replace `.gitignore` template loading with [`lazy_static`](https://docs.rs/lazy_static/) or [`phf`](https://github.com/sfackler/rust-phf).
 - [ ] Code's a mess, to be honest.
 Must find a way to refactor and design it better, more idiomatic.